bhunakit/TLDWapp/README.md

 - Flask
 - pytube
 - openai

-You'll also need an OpenAI API key, which you can obtain from the OpenAI website.
+- You'll also need an OpenAI API key, which you can obtain from the OpenAI website. (put it in .env file in your root directory)
-After you have the API key make sure to put it in your config file. (config.py)